Data Warehousing

-Datastage is an ETL tool which extracts data, transform and load data from source to the target.
-The data sources might include sequential files, indexed files, relational databases, external data sources, archives, enterprise applications, etc. DataStage facilitates business analysis by providing quality data to help in gaining business intelligence.
+DataStage is an ETL tool used to extract, transform, and load data from the source to the target destination.
+The source of these data might include sequential files, indexed files, relational databases, external data sources, archives, enterprise applications, etc. DataStage is used to facilitate business analysis by providing quality data to help in gaining business intelligence.

 Various version of Datastage available in the market so far was Enterprise Edition (PX), Server Edition, MVS Edition, DataStage for PeopleSoft and so on.
 The latest edition is IBM InfoSphere DataStage